rpietro/semantic_exercises/lucas.md

 The ontology development was primarily based on the following informal use case:

-1. A item (exercise) is developed to represent a typical clinical case exercise (Table 1).
+1. A item (exercise) is developed to represent a typical clinical case exercise (Table 1 and 2).
 2. This clinical case exercise is stripped of specific symptoms, signs and diagnoses, which are then replaced by fields to be instantiated by an ontology query, ultimately resulting in an item template.
 3. The ontology is then designed so that it can meet two requirements:
     * Queries should result in responses that can be used to instantiate the template